jweiss123/GW2SCAM/README.md

 # Guild Wars 2 Snow Crows Adaptive Meta Profit (GW2SCAMP)

 **1/20/24 update:**
 The developers at snowcrows.com kindly requested I cease hosting the bot and take it down.
-This GitHub repo is only for educational and professional purposes only.
+This GitHub repo is currently for educational and professional purposes only.
 Please do not use this code without permission from myself and the Snow Crows team.

 ### 1.1 📣 INTRODUCTION